marvokan/ERP_Inventory_Module/README.md

 ## Overview

-This project is an ERP (Enterprise Resource Planning) inventory module designed to manage inventory operations including item tracking, inventory audits, package/barcode management, and store location management.
+This project is an ERP (Enterprise Resource Planning) inventory module designed to manage inventory operations, including item tracking, inventory audits, package/barcode management, and store location management.
 The system implements a layered architecture with clear separation of concerns using established design patterns.

 ## Features